cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## The `sync()` function

 A `sync` instruction (available in Mindustry Logic since version 7.0 build 146) is mapped to a `sync()` function.
 The function has one parameter—a variable to be synchronized across the network (namely, from the server to all clients).
-A [global variable](SYNTAX-1-VARIABLES.markdown#variable-scope) must be passed as an argument to this function, otherwise a compilation error occurs.
-Furthermore, a variable used as an argument to the `sync()` function should be declared `volatile`, as the value of the variable may apparently change by an external operation.
+A [volatile variable](SYNTAX-1-VARIABLES.markdown#regular-variables) must be passed as an argument to this function, otherwise a compilation error occurs.

 ```Mindcode
 volatile var synced;